 In mid-September, after ridership demand is known, service adjustments will be made as needed.

-Transportation and Parking Services is adding additional routes for the Campus Connector, to be announced before the start of the fall semester.
+Transportation and Parking Services is redesigning existing Campus Connector routes to provide better and more efficient service to be announced before the start of the fall semester at https://taps.ufl.edu/alternative-transportation/campus-connector/.
 This is a free walk-on public campus circulator shuttle service.

 Frequently Asked Questions